scifir/scifir-units/README.md

 scifir-chemistry, scifir-biology, scifir-geometry, among others, not yet published in GitHub.
 ```

 Welcome! **scifir-units** is a **C++ library**, **portable to other programming languages**, that's a fundamental part of the Scifir collection.
 It allows to create units of measurement, vectors with units of measurement, coordinates, special units of measurement like percentage and pH, among other topics related to units of measurement.
+The units of measurement are **very lightweight**, size similar to a float, and can be used to do any math calculation necessary for any electronic invention and digital software.
+The **prefixes** of the **dimensions** can be changed, in order to display the unit in the more proper dimensions.
+Also, all the **conversions** are supported.

+The unit classes that scifir-units provides are the following:

+- **scalar_unit:** Handles scalar units.
+It covers vectors in 1D too.
+- **vector_unit_2d:** Handles vector units in 2D dimensions.
+It inherits scalar_unit.
+- **vector_unit_3d:** Handles vector units in 3D dimensions.
+It inherits scalar_unit.
+- **vector_unit_nd:** Handles vector units in ND dimensions.
+It inherits scalar_unit.

 The **Scifir collection** is a set of scientific libraries, written in **C++**, for developing **laboratory machines** and **scientific inventions**.
 Also, any **electronic device**, **medical machine**, **electrodomestic** or **vehicle** can be benefited with the use of units and related classes.
 It provides units, molecules, among other features, to allow developers of scientific software to develop their software and firmware easy.
 Enjoy!